ncjones/ormlite-jdbc/README.txt

+This fork of ormlite-jdbc provides experimental support for query cancellation.

 This package provides the JDBC specific functionality.
 You will also need to download the ormlite-core package as well.
 Android users should download the ormlite-android package instead of this JDBC one.